sharpstream/junior-developer-interview-2019/readme.md

 ## Setup

 The task is designed to need very little setup.
 Provided you have a version of PHP on your machine and git installed, you should be able to complete the task.
+We would recommend getting hold of a decent IDE, for this task we'd recommend [Sublime Text](https://www.sublimetext.com/) as it's free and easy to get started with.

 If you have any issues, please let us know as soon as possible.

 To begin, clone this repository and start.